Adidas Alphabounce Review Facts

 It’s safe to say that the Alpha Bounce is a shoe that leaves the consumer with the freedom of how to label it.
 “Are these my running shoes?
 Or are they my wear to the office on casual Friday shoes?”
 Why can’t they be both!
 Perhaps they are the sneakers with no labels and categories attached.

 Granted, we still feel that there are some minor tweaks that Adidas could do on their follow up versions if they want to cater to the more serious runner — those of us who are looking for something that can sustain longer running sessions.
 For instance, Adidas could try to add more cushion into the midsole section while reducing its weight and drop.
-In that sense, you have a shoe with added cushion that’s lighter and leads a runner to land neutrally.
+In that sense, you have a shoe with an added cushion that’s lighter and leads a runner to land neutrally.
 We feel that all this could be done without having to strip it from its versatility and streetwear aesthetics either.